checkdigit/hash/README.md

 # Check Digit Hash

-Hash is a small function for Check Digit services to create a derivable uuid based on a hashed value.
+Hash is a small function for Check Digit services to create a uuid derived from a hash generated from a given value.

 ### Install